Joe Sharkey: Books

 Sharkey's 1994 book Bedlam: Greed, Profiteering, and Fraud in a Mental Health System Gone Crazy is an investigation of the psychiatric industry.
 Focusing on sensational cases in the United States, Sharkey exposed how powerful elements within the industry maneuvered to exploit new markets when health insurance providers began covering costs for in-hospital mental health treatment.
 He traced soaring mental health costs to the often criminal marketing practices of biological psychiatry, which Sharkey asserted began when the number of psychiatric hospitals boomed in the late 1980s.
 He provided anecdotal tales of people coerced into treatment on fabricated pretenses, and compared schemes to fill beds at for-profit mental and addiction facilities, which were offering bounties to clergy, teachers, police and "crisis counselors," to the business plan of the Holiday Inn hotel chain.

-The psychiatric industry, warned Sharkey, whose late father-in-law was a respected psychiatrist involved in setting up non-profit mental health clinics during the 1980s in New York state, has been lobbying legislatures for an increasing share of government health spending.
+The psychiatric industry, warned Sharkey — whose late father-in-law was a respected psychiatrist involved in setting up non-profit mental health clinics during the 1980s in New York state and whose daughter is a researcher, professor, and licensed clinical social worker — has been lobbying legislatures for an increasing share of government health spending.
 Despite such warnings by Sharkey and mental health watchdogs, similar practices have continued to evolve in Texas (where many of the events depicted in Bedlam took place), in the form of the Texas Medication Algorithm Project, and at the federal level with the President's New Freedom Commission on Mental Health.

-Another of Sharkey's books is Above Suspicion, the story of FBI agent Mark Putnam, who murdered his mistress in an eastern Kentucky mining town.
-In Suspicion, Sharkey implicitly condemned the FBI for encouraging the use of paid informants.
-A movie adaptation of Above Suspicion, starring Emilia Clarke and Jack Huston and directed by Phillip Noyce, was released in 2019.
-His book Deadly Greed, which has been optioned for a feature film, explored the sensational 1989 Boston killing, in which Charles Stuart fatally shot his pregnant wife Carol and caused racial tensions by accusing a black man of the crime.
+Another of Sharkey's books is Above Suspicion, the nonfiction story of FBI agent Mark Putnam, who murdered his mistress in an eastern Kentucky mining town.
+In the book, Sharkey implicitly condemned the FBI for encouraging the use of paid informants.
+A movie adaptation called Above Suspicion, starring Emilia Clarke and Jack Huston and directed by Phillip Noyce, was released in 2019.

+Sharkey's book, Deadly Greed, which has been optioned for a feature film, explored the sensational 1989 Boston killing, in which Charles Stuart fatally shot his pregnant wife Carol and caused racial tensions by accusing a black man of the crime.

-Sharkey has also co-authored a novel, Lady Gold, with former New York Police Department detective Angela Amato.
+Sharkey also co-authored a novel, Lady Gold, with former New York Police Department detective Angela Amato.
 The movie rights for the book were purchased by Paramount Pictures, and an adaptation was in development by Mel Gibson's production company, Icon.